PaingDev/js-value-replace-pattern/README.md

 }
 ];

+# //replace data
 valueReplace(data, "[].org_admin.[].userName", customAction);
 valueReplace(data1, "org_admin.[].userName", customAction);

-customAction is a function to replace a value for the pattern.
+# // customAction is a function to replace a value for the pattern.
+This fuction should return replacement value.